bencivjan/katacoda-scenarios/fuzzing-exec-tutorial/step1.md

 # ClusterFuzzLite Executable Tutorial - Brad Palagi, Ben Civjan

+OSS-Fuzz is Googles open source repository for fuzzing, it includes ClusterFuzzLite as its solution for CI workflows.
+ClusterFuzzLite uses the Atheris package for fuzzing python.

 ## Intending Learning Outcomes:
 1. Backround on Fuzzing as a testing technique
 2. Understanding the pros and cons of implementing Fuzzing versus standard unit testing